 DC Power Supply

-This board can be operate with a single DC power supply.
-Use a 7-12V 1A DC power supply on DC jack(J1/Vin) on the Board for logic circuit.
+This board can be operated with a single DC power supply.
+Use a 7-12V 1A DC power supply on DC jack(J1/Vin) on the Board for the logic circuit.

 DIP Switch Configuration

 A 4 channel DIP switch(U4) on the board is used for doing four different operations.
-Be careful and know what will happens when each channel position is turn ON.
+Be careful and know what will happens when each channel position is turned ON.

 |DIP Switch Channel||Operation|

 By default, the board will be shipped with all switch channels in the OFF position.
 WiFi configuration, Factory reset, and Network settings reset is explained in the following sections in detail.

 The module has 16 General Purpose IO pins that can be used for various custom applications.
 Some of these pins can be used as Analog to Digital Converter inputs as well.
 All IO pins support 3.3V TTL signals and the ADC input range is 0 to +3.3V.
 The ADC can acquire analog signals at the resolution of 10 bits per sample.
 It is recommended to use a series resistor with the GPIO/ADC pins when interfacing with other circuits.
 In output mode, GPIOs can source up to 25mA.
 So no additional circuitry is needed to drive regular LEDs.
 A 470 Ohms series resistor is recommended for current limiting when connecting LED to a GPIO.
 The table below summarizes the GPIO and Analog to Digital Converter input positions on the Screw terminals.